cjbt/sql-lab/queries.md

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

-select distinct customers.city, count(customers.customerid) from customers INNER JOIN orders ON orders.customerid=customers.customerid group by customers.customername order by customers.city asc
+select distinct customers.city, count(customers.customerid) from customers INNER JOIN orders ON orders.customerid=customers.customerid group by customers.city order by customers.city asc

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.